pomm.el

 • Stopped.
 Can be started with “s” or M-x pomm-start.
 A new iteration of the timer will be started.

 • Paused.
-Can be continuted with “s” / M-x pomm-start or stopped competely with “S” / M-x pomm-stop.
+Can be continued with “s” / M-x pomm-start or stopped completely with “S” / M-x pomm-stop.

 • Running.
 Can be paused with “p” / M-x pomm-pause or stopped with “S” / M-x pomm-stop.